 Salads are a big part of my weekly menu and I’m not talking about little itty – bitty side salads.
 No I am talking about Big Beautiful Salads – BBS for short!
 Thankfully hubby Tom also likes these salads and we can make a meal out of them.
 Like most people we enjoy a creamy salad dressing with all those lovely greens and vegetables.
 With a little experimentation I came up with a creamy delicious no oil balsamic dressing that works well with so many different types of salads.
 You are going to love this one!

 It’s wonderful on a green salad, broccoli slaw or potato salad.
+For the slaws I prefer it made with a white balsamic to keep the salad from looking dingy.
+It’s also yummy served as a dip for the Fresh Spring Rolls or the Crispy Spring Rolls.
 The dressing gets thicker after it chills in the fridge.
 I try to keep some dressing made and in the fridge at all times.
 Preparation is key to being able to eat healthy when hunger strikes!
 I use the Costco Balsamic vinegar for this dressing.
 The cannellini beans make it thick and creamy.
 It doesn’t taste “beany” – you would never know it was made with beans.

 Nutmeg Notebook Creamy Balsamic Dressing / See below for an option with no dates

 - 1 box or can of cannellini beans no salt added, rinsed and drained

 - 4 Medjool dates** – pitted (depends on how sweet you like it – you could use less or more)

 - 4 teaspoons Dijon Mustard or no salt added mustard

 - 2-3 teaspoons Garlic & Herb no salt seasoning or you could use 2 fresh garlic cloves